January 2020 sees the official retirement of Windows 7.

 Because this End of Life situation draws a line in the sand and only the most foolhardy will do nothing, it presents a great opportunity to review your technology platform and take advantage of the many ways it can add substantial value to your business and your workforce.

-It never ceases to amaze me when we evaluate a prospects system after they approach us for advice about Windows 7 upgrade, as we almost always find many other areas of risk and opportunity.
+It never ceases to amaze me when we evaluate a prospects system after they approach us for advice about a Windows 7 upgrade, as we almost always find many other areas of risk and opportunity.

 Business owners are often surprised at the reality of the state of their IT systems that they were previously oblivious too, so the Windows 7 situation can indeed act as a great catalyst for positive change in so many other ways.